StrandedKitty/streets-gl-legacy/README.md

 Streets GL is an interactive [OpenStreetMap](https://www.openstreetmap.org/) data visualization which targets modern browsers with full WebGL 2 support.

+**This is a legacy project and it won't receive any updates.
+The new iteration is located in [vhawk/streets-gl](https://github.com/vHawk/streets-gl).**

 ## Implemented features

 #### Core features